deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 I add without the possibility for vinyl knocks me back a fair distance.

-The biggest factor that makes me realize 90% isn't happening any time soon is the dwindling list of potential acquisitions.
+The biggest factor that makes me realize 90% isn't happening any time soon is the dwindling list of potential acquisitions [Correction: It actually took three months after I wrote this to hit 90%].
 I have been collecting vinyl records of my favorite albums since I was in my mid-twenties (I feel lucky to have gotten in when things were way cheaper).
 I have everything I want from before 1993.
 The better part of two decades later, these are the last 18 I am looking for.
 I have reached the point where they have never been available on the format, or are way more expensive than I am willing to pay.
 I've been at this long enough to have a sense of what is likely to get a reissue and I think I have a good shot at maybe ten more of these in the years ahead.

 .. image:: images/remaining_vinyl.jpg
   :width: 900